Fox Sports 2: As Fuel TV

 The network's concept originated in several extreme sports programming concepts.
 One of them originated from Alistair Gosling, founder of the Extreme Sports Channel and Extreme Sports TV distribution and production company Extreme.
 The concept, taken by Gosling to David Sternberg of Fox Sports Net, focused on expanding the coverage of extreme sports.
 This was translated into growing the existing programming block on the regional sports networks Fox Sports Net airing in the early evenings during the early 2000s on the network's affiliates, which included Blue Torch TV and EX TV, and combining it with brokered arrangements for individual shows which included among others New Waves Surf Television and 16MM, along with ideas from the Europe-based Extreme Sports Chanternberg, CJ Olivares and Lloyd Bryan Adams.

-Another spoke was the network's name, from a concept conceived and launched by independent producer Chris Braly as a weekly regional music and extreme sports broadcast that debuted on September 8, 2001, on WB affiliate WFLI-TV (channel 53, now a CW affiliate) in Chattanooga, Tennessee, using paid programming time on that station on Saturday evenings.
-News Corporation eventually negotiated a buyout of the concept and trademark in late 2003.
-The regional weekly version of Fuel TV aired its final episode on WFLI in September of that year.
+Originally, the name FUEL TV was conceived and launched as a regional weekly TV show that was also focused on extreme sports and indie music by Chris Braly, founder and president of BIG Studios production company.
+That series debuted on broadcast television on September 8, 2001, on WB affiliate WFLI-TV (channel 53, now a CW affiliate) in Chattanooga, Tennessee, airing on Saturday evenings at midnight.
+After nearly 100 episodes, News Corporation and CJ Oliveras took notice and eventually negotiated a buyout of the concept and trademark from Braly in late 2003.
+This weekly episodic version of Fuel TV aired its final episode in September of that year just as FOX was launching their Fuel TV cable and satellite network.

 The Fuel TV cable and satellite channel featured programs ranging from original series, exclusive events, licensed films and creative interstitials.
 Extreme sports programming was formerly the bulk of the network, with a diverse combination of sports, music, reality programming, extreme sports news and other content, including comedic programs.

 Beginning in late 2011, Fuel became the official cable home of the Ultimate Fighting Championship as part of a broader agreement between Fox and the mixed martial arts promotion, featuring pre-match and analysis programming involving the circuit such as the weekly UFC Tonight, along with undercard fights for UFC pay-per-view events.
 By the second half of 2012, Fuel TV's lineup consisted solely of combat sports (such as MMA and boxing) and reruns of reality programs from sister channel Speed.

-With the 2012–13 Premier League season, extra live and recorded Premier League matches were carried on Fuel TV, giving Fox Soccer three venues to carry live matches on Premier League match days; this began in May 2012 with Fuel carrying one of nine games on the final day of the Premier League season as part of Fox Sports's "Survival Sunday" effort to air all that day's Premier League matches across the division's cable properties.
+With the 2012–13 Premier League season, extra live and recorded Premier League matches were carried on Fuel TV, giving Fox Soccer three channels to carry live matches on Premier League match days; this began in May 2012 with Fuel carrying one of nine games on the final day of the Premier League season as part of Fox Sports's "Survival Sunday" effort to air all that day's Premier League matches across the division's cable properties.
 In March 2013, Fuel TV began airing coverage of the Rugby Football League (RFL) Super League and Championship.